 But never fear, after a slow start there was a happy ending in store for us…

-Whether you’re on safari in Africa or whale watching in Hervey Bay, these are wild animals we’re talking about living in the open and they come and go as they please.
+Whale watching in Hervey Bay means you need to practice your patience.
+These are wild animals we’re talking about living in the open and they come and go as they please.

 Captain Brian and crew did an excellent job of getting us going again and as soon as our boat was fixed, we sped off, quickly discovering why Hervey Bay is known as one of the best whale-watching areas in the world!